MicrosoftDocs/mixed-reality/mixed-reality-docs/volume-rendering.md

 How to render a part of the scene with a low resolution and put it back in place:
 1. Setup two off-screen cameras, one to follow each eye that update each frame
-2. Setup two low-resolution render targets (say 200x200 each), that the cameras render into
+2. Setup two low-resolution render targets (i.e. 200x200 each) that the cameras render into
 3. Setup a quad that moves in front of the user

 Each Frame:
 1. Draw the render targets for each eye at low-resolution (volume data, expensive shaders, etc.)
 2. Draw the scene normally as full resolution (meshes, UI, etc.)
-3. Draw a quad in front of the user, over the scene, and project the low-res renders onto that.
+3. Draw a quad in front of the user, over the scene, and project the low-res renders onto that
-4. Result: visual combination of full-resolution elements with low-resolution but high-density volume data.
+4. Result: visual combination of full-resolution elements with low-resolution but high-density volume data